Mode of StudyPart-time by distance learning

 Careers this Master’s prepares you for

-A Master’s from a General Dental Council (GDC) accredited Dental Academy helps you stand out in the global jobs market.
 As a clinician graduate of this course, you’ll have the skills and expertise to develop your career in a range of rewarding directions.

 You’ll demonstrate the ability to critically assess scientific and technological innovations in dentistry.
 As well as improving individuals’ oral health, you’ll be able to enhance collective knowledge across the field of aesthetic and restorative dentistry.

 What’s more, you'll have developed skills that are valued beyond the clinical environment – including communication, project management and critical thinking.

 In developing your career, you might choose to:

 - broaden your clinical offer to include restorative dental therapy at an advanced level

 - build an advanced practice dedicated to restorative dental therapy